 - Soak up the sun – If you’re feeling tied to your desk, it’s time to snip the cord long enough to get some outdoor time.
 Sunlight stimulates the production of serotonin, the feel-good hormone that combats Seasonal Affective Disorder (SAD).
 Bonus points if you combine being outdoors with some exercise, like a walk around the block or some stretching.
 You’ll feel better for it both physically and emotionally.
 Research says that the mood boost from exercise can last for up to 12 hours.

-- A quick sniff citrus – When you’re truly squeezed for every minute of the day, inhale the zesty scent of a lemon or orange first thing in morning.
+- Quick sniff citrus – When you’re truly squeezed for every minute of the day, inhale the zesty scent of a lemon or orange first thing in the morning.
 Some soothing aromatherapy can supercharge your energy while relieving stress, thanks to a boost of norepinephrine, a mood-improving hormone.
 Come nighttime, choose soothing scents like lavender, chamomile or jasmine to help you relax into sleep.

 - Listen to music’s noteworthy benefits – Soothe your soul and take your mind to another place with your favorite tunes.
 Soft jazz, classical and easy listening are good genres for just chilling.
 Use music to transport yourself back to great travel memory, whether it’s dance music from Mexico or tribal drumming that reminds you of a visit to Africa.
 Music has the power to soothe or excite, bring you to a meditative state, spur creativity and help you forget that you’re feeling stressed.